JamesRobertHugginsNgo/JamesRobertHugginsNgo.github.io/doc/boilerplate-system-1.1.md

 ## Conditional Comment

-Add “CONDITIONAL” comments to indicate optional code sections for specific conditions.
+Add "CONDITIONAL" comments to indicate optional code sections for specific conditions.
 Leave them in or remove them when not needed to reduce bloat.

 Avoid adding unrelated code to boilerplate code.